Albert B. Fall – The First U.S. Cabinet Secretary Convicted of Corruption

 In March, 1922, reports from reputable news outlets revealed that Secretary Albert Fall was in cohort with his associates – Harry F. Sinclair of Mammoth Oil and Edward L. Doheny of Pan-American Petroleum and Transport Company – to gain unfair advantage during the bidding process.
 The three men were accused of not going through an open bid system for the leases to those oil reserves.

 And so the oil reserves at Teapot Dome in Wyoming was leased to Harry Sinclair’s Mammoth Oil Company; while the one at Elks Hill in California went to Edward Doheny’s Pan-American Petroleum and Transport Company.
 The deals were shrouded in mystery and secrecy.
 It was also alleged that the Albert Fall took about $100,000 as bribes, an allegation all three men denied.

 In his defense, Doheny claimed that the money in question was not a bribe; rather it was a loan.
 During his second appearance before congressional hearings, he pleaded the Fifth Amendment.

 Albert B. Fall was convicted of bribery and conspiracy and sentenced to one year in prison.
 Doheny and Sinclair did not get prison sentences in relation to the scandal.
 However, their leases were cancelled.
 Ultimately, the businessmen lost quite a lot of money due to the cancellation.

-Albert B. Fall was one of the corrupt friends and cabinet members that damaged Harding’s legacy.
+Albert B. Fall was one of the corrupt friends and cabinet members that damaged President Harding’s legacy.
 However, some historians beg to differ, claiming that Harding’s hands-off approach to steering the nation was what earned him a spot on America’s worst president list.
-The president’s lack of vision and an overarching message were just some of the reasons why the likes of Albert B. Fall were able to go rogue and corrupt.
+The president’s lack of vision and an absence of an overarching message were just some of the reasons why the likes of Albert B. Fall were able to go rogue and corrupt.